 Despite what you may think, not everything costs money to attend.
 If you research events and attractions in your area, you may find many that are offered for free.
 Your community might hold events that are open to the public, and you could also find free college events on or near campus for students.

 Is your birthday coming up?
 If so, consider signing up for birthday freebies from the large number of restaurants and stores that offer them.
 This could be an easy and low-cost way to score some free ice cream or other free food, clothing from stores that you like, and even free entertainment depending on what’s available in your area.
 The best thing?
 These special freebies are guaranteed every year!

 7. Go for a run or walk

 It might not seem like it at first, but one way to treat yourself is by staying active and taking care of your body.
 How often do we all put that aside when our schedules get too full?
 Physical activity, including just going for a walk, could help reduce the risks and effects of depression, anxiety, and other health concerns.
 This is due in part to the opportunity for increased endorphin production during exercise, which can offer you a natural mood boost.

 Whether it’s video games, board games, or something else, it doesn’t typically cost much to gather some friends to get together for game night.
 This could be in-person or online—the onset of the pandemic saw many board game developers creating virtual versions of their games—but the point is to find some time, set a date, and have some fun.
 And, of course, inexpensive snacks are encouraged!

 9. Search your local thrift shops

-Scratch your shopping itch by avoiding expensive name-brand stores and explore local thrift shops instead.
+Scratch your shopping itch by avoiding expensive name-brand stores and exploring local thrift shops instead.
 You never know what you might find in one of these stores, which is part of the fun.
-But the best part is getting an almost-guaranteed deal on the prices, so you can treat yourself to a little shopping spree without the anxiety of the large bill you’re racking up.
+But the best part is getting an almost guaranteed deal on the prices, so you can treat yourself to a little shopping spree without the anxiety of the large bill you’re racking up.

 10. Start a new show